basavarajrevani/campustrade-marketplace-/README.md

 ### npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### npm test
-Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.

 ### npm run build
 Builds the app for production to the build folder.